Stok Kangri Trek

 Board the early morning flight from Delhi to Leh.
 It takes a little more than an hour to get to Leh, the capital of Ladakh.
 On a clear day the flight offers excellent views of the mighty Himalayas.
 Arrive at the hotel for welcome drinks followed by breakfast.
 Spend the rest of the day at leisure.

-Spend half the day visiting Shey and Thiksey monasteries around Leh.
+We spend half the day visiting Shey and Thiksey monasteries around Leh.
 Return to hotel for lunch and spend the day exploring the Leh market.
+Overnight Hotel

 Spend the first half of the day getting your gear ready.
 We check the entire climbing equipment and ensure that everyone is kitted out properly.
 Relax in the second half of the day as we leave for the summit in the middle of the night.